EmpanS/kMeans-From-Scratch/README.md

 ## Further Improvements
 These are my ideas for further improvements and possible extensions:
-- Better error handling, there iscurrently a limited error handling in the class.
+- Better error handling, there current error handling functionality is limited.
 - Extended features, more methods to extract data from an instance of a class.
 - Create a method for hyper-parameter optimization.
 Could include creation of a Scree-plot and Silhouette-functionality.